 Geek Yogurt, preferably plain.
 Although yogurt is high in protein, unless yogurt is the preferred plan for carbs, this choice may not be optimal.
 Greek yogurt tends to contain similar fat and carb macros.

-All three of the berries listed are excellent sources of fiber and antioxidants. strawberries will provide the least amount of carbohydrates with an entire cup equivalent containing only 12 grams.
+All five of the berries listed are excellent sources of fiber and antioxidants. strawberries will provide the least amount of carbohydrates with an entire cup equivalent containing only 12 grams.

 - Coconut White Flesh